 In everyday scenarios, many protection packages run in mixed networks and exchange data with Windows.
 That is why the laboratory tested the detection of Windows malware samples in a non-rated supplemental test.
 Among the consumer packages from Bitdefender, Kaspersky Lab and Trend Micro, the rate was nearly 100 percent.
-Regarding corporate solutions, the packages from Bitdefender, McAfee and Sophos reached this rate of detection.
+Regarding corporate solutions, the packages from Bitdefender, McAfee and Sophos reached similar high results.

 In a second non-rated supplemental test, it was determined how well the solutions detected so-called "potentially unwanted applications" – or PUA for short.
 While these programs do not cause any damage, they do exhibit peculiar behavior.
 This includes tools with lots of advertising, ambiguous messages or even strange privacy statements.
 Some manufacturers see no direct threat in PUA, which is why they also do not classify them as dangerous.
 Among the packages for home users, Avast, Avira, Bitdefender, Kaspersky Lab, Symantec and Trend Micro detected over 2,500 PUA 95 to 99 percent.